 Most normal control subjects exhibit very low cortical binding of PIB, with less than 1.5-fold PIB uptake relative to the cerebellar cortex.
 In addition, unspecific binding is observed mainly in white matter.
 A proportion of normal elderly controls show higher cortical PIB binding, typically resulting in a bimodal distribution of PIB uptake in samples of control subjects.
 Current studies indicate that the frequency of increased cortical PIB binding in controls increases rapidly from 10% or less below 70 years of age to 30-40% at 80 years of age, largely reflecting similar findings in previous autopsy studies.
-The clinical implications of A $\beta$ deposition in elderly controls are not yet clear.
-Some elderly controls have indicators of the start of neurodegeneration of the start of neurodegeneration and the previous autopsy studies.
-Under the start of neurodegeneration are well develop cognitive deficits, the start of neurodegeneration are the start to A $\beta$ deposition.
+The clinical implications of A β deposition in elderly controls are not yet clear.
+Some elderly controls have indicators of the start of neurodegeneration of vill develop cognitive deficits, to the start of neurodegeneration of the resistant to A β deposition.
 Long-term follow-up studies are currently under way to clarify this issue.